huy/bash_vim_tmux_quickstart/numpy.md

            [2],
            [3]])

-this is used mainly to control broadcasting effect of an vectorized operator
+this is used mainly to control how vectorized operation broadcasting value to make operands compatible

     >> a.reshape([2,2])
     >> a.shape